Introduction

 Definition and Scope

-Client money, as outlined by the SRA Accounts Rules, includes all funds solicitors receive or hold on behalf of a client or trust, related to regulated services.
-This covers:
+Client money, as defined by the SRA Accounts Rules, refers to any funds solicitors receive or hold on behalf of clients or trusts in connection with regulated services.
+This includes:

 Regulatory Changes